-Mount Bromo which stands tall at 2329 m is the most iconic and the most hiked mountain in Indonesia.
-This is one of the top 10 things to do in Java and rightly so.
-The mountain beckons majestically despite having the entire top blown off and with a crater inside that keeps spewing off white sulphurous smoke.
+Mount Bromo, standing tall at 2329 m, is Indonesia’s most iconic and hiked mountain.
+This is one of the top 10 things to do in Java, and rightly so.
+The mountain beckons majestically despite having the entire top blown off and with a crater inside that keeps spewing off-white sulfurous smoke.

-Mount Bromo is still one of the most active volcanoes in the world and there are areas that are blocked off from tourists due to its imminent danger.
-It sits inside the massive Tengger caldera (volcanic crater with a diameter approximately 10km), surrounded by the Laut Pasir (sea of sand) of fine volcanic sand.
+Mount Bromo is still one of the most active volcanoes in the world, and some areas are blocked off from tourists due to its imminent danger.
+It sits inside the massive Tengger caldera (volcanic crater with a diameter of approximately 10km), surrounded by the Laut Pasir (sea of sand) of fine volcanic sand.

-After an easy hike, travelers are awarded a breathtaking and ethereal landscape during the sunrise.
+After an easy hike, travelers are awarded a breathtaking, ethereal landscape at sunrise.

 Where is it

 To be awe in nature’s best combination of beauty and danger, an active volcano that can be so foreboding and desolate yet so beautiful.
 The view itself is almost out of this world and is the reason enough to go there!